Skip to main content

 Desiree Schinkel

-The water tastes very soft and looks crystal clear.
-I sleep much better and have more energy.
-I no longer go anywhere without my water bottle filled with coherent water or my water wand.
+The water tastes incredibly smooth and looks crystal clear.
+I never go anywhere without my bottle of coherent water or my water wand — they’ve both become essential companions wherever I go.

 Rachèl Kolmeijer